cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 round, each participant produces a share of the signature over the Coordinator-chosen message and the other participant commitments.
 After the second round completes, the Coordinator aggregates the signatures to produce a final signature.
-The Coordinator aborts if the signature is invalid; see {{abort}} for more information about dealing with invalid signatures and misbehaving participants.
+The Coordinator SHOULD abort if the signature is invalid; see {{abort}} for more information about dealing with invalid signatures and misbehaving participants.
 This complete interaction, without abort, is shown in {{fig-frost}}.